RichardAtCT/1inch_wrapper/README.md

 # Creates the swap data for two tokens.
 # Tokens can be provided as symbols or addresses
 # Optional variables can be supplied as **kwargs
+# NOTE: When using custom tokens, the token decimal is assumed to be 18.
+If your custom token has a different decimal - please manually pass it to the function (decimal=x)

 exchange.get_swap(from_token_symbol='ETH', to_token_symbol='USDT', amount=1, slippage=0.5)
 # {